modin-project/modin/docs/getting_started/faq.rst

 Modin.
 If you still cannot find the answer you are looking for, please post on the #support channel on our Slack_ community or open a Github issue_.

-What’s the issue with pandas?
-Why should I use Modin?
+What’s wrong with pandas and why should I use Modin?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 While pandas works extremely well on small datasets, as soon as you start working with